tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 * Tasks (VTODO component type)
 * Searching on text fields
 * Searching on categories
+* Relatively complex searches
 * Recurring events
 * Recurring tasks
+* Relationships (RELATED-TO property type)

-Also, I have on the long term list to also make it easy to add journal entries after a meeting has been held or a task has been done - then the calendar should also support the VJOURNAL component type.
+I have on the long term list to also make it easy to add journal entries after a meeting has been held or a task has been done - then the calendar should also support the VJOURNAL component type.

 Perhaps at some point in the future, I will also add support for "scheduling" (basically, sending meeting invites and respond to them).